Grooming with both hands

 Use your other hand to assist and help your grooming hand.

-• Stretching the skin.
+• By stretching the skin.

 Laying out the workspace